Skip to main content

 Pricing with Buynomics

-Based on customers’ preferences from a similar retail project, we created virtual shoppers for this ski jacket case study.
-Virtual shoppers share the demographics, preferences, and WTP for products of their real-life counterparts and make – as a group – the same purchase decisions when faced with the same offers.
+We created our Virtual Shopper AI for this ski jacket case study based on customers’ preferences from a similar retail project.
+Virtual shoppers share the demographics, preferences, and WTP for products of their real-life counterparts and, as a group, make the same purchase decisions when faced with the same offers.
 This makes them an ideal tool for analyzing the effects of price changes on the demand for different products.

-Figure 5 shows the comparison of the value pricing solution versus the profit optimum identified by Buynomics.
+Figure 5 compares the value pricing solution to the profit optimum identified by Buynomics.
 The Buynomics method leads to a profit improvement of 8% against value prices*.

-The pricing manager should analyze the effects of price changes on sales, revenue, and profit and then also evaluate the price structure.
-For example, what is the effect of a low entry price on profits?
+The pricing manager should analyze the effects of price changes on sales, revenue, and profit and then evaluate the price structure.
+For example, how does a low entry price affect profits?
 How does a close competitor affect sales?
-Both questions can be studied with Buynomics.

 Figure 5: Comparison of value prices and profit optimum determined by Buynomics

-Please note that the proposed reduction in the price spread of the portfolio is specific to this example and will not always be the result of price optimization.
+Please note that the proposed reduction in the portfolio's price spread is specific to this example and will not always result from price optimization.
 However, we frequently find that standard value pricing methods lead to a too-wide price spread in a portfolio and profits significantly below the optimum.

 Want to know more?
 Schedule a call with us today!